HarshithaSivalingala/Konnekt/README.md

-# Slack-clone
+# Konnket

-Slack Clone using React-Redux
+Konnekt using React-Redux and firebase.